 - Herniated discs

 - Ovarian cysts

 - Sprains and strains caused by car wrecks, sports or other injuries

 - Cauda equina syndrome

-Most back pain will ease after a few days of resting in bed.
-If your pain has not disappeared after three days of resting and the use of over-the-counter medication, it’s time to visit our emergency center.
+Most back aches will ease after a few days of resting in bed.
+If your pain has not disappeared after three days of resting and the use of over-the-counter medication, it’s time to visit the emergency center.
 Some symptoms to look out for include:

 - Unusual bladder or bowel control issues

 - Appearance after a sports injury, severe car wreck or bad fall